-The 13th of May to the 19th of May is Mental Health Awareness Week.
-The theme this year is based on ‘Body Image’.
+The 18th of May to the 24th of May is Mental Health Awareness Week.
+The theme this year is based on ‘Kindness’.
 Mental health doesn’t discriminate.
 It can happen to each and every one of us.

 Mental Health Awareness Week aims to challenge the stigma surrounding mental health and help those suffering in silence to seek support.
 Mental health problems are a growing concern, according to the mental health charity Mind, 1 in 4 people in the UK experience mental health problems each year.
 The chances are you will know someone with mental health problems.

 It’s important to check in with friends, family and colleagues not only during Mental Health Awareness Week but at all times of the year.

 Do you have a friend who keeps cancelling plans?
 A family member who is overeating or under eating?
 A pupil who keeps missing school?
 Instead of feeling frustrated or angry, check that they are ok.
 Ask if there is anything you can do to help.
 Sometimes a listening ear can make the world of difference.

 Why Does This Years Theme Focus on Kindness?

 Mental Health Awareness Week in 2019 explored how we feel about our body and the impact it can have on how we feel and see ourselves.
 According to research from the Mental Health Foundation, 1 in 5 people feel shame over their body, an issue which is even bigger amongst teenagers.

 Teenagers have grown up surrounded by technology, where it’s easy to log online and get sucked in by a false reality.
 We see photoshopped and airbrushed images, people living their ‘best lives’ and often overlook the fact that people only put online what they want the world to see.